timohausmann/quadtree-js/README.md

 This is a Javascript Quadtree implementation of the Java Methods descriped in this tutorial: http://gamedev.tutsplus.com/tutorials/implementation/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space/

+Please read the tutorial if you want to know more about Quadtrees.

 Simple Demo (same as examples/insert_retrieve.html): http://jsfiddle.net/2dchA/29/